-Bacteria are everywhere; on surfaces, in the air, in the ocean, inside the human being, EVERY WHERE.
+Bacteria are everywhere; on surfaces, in the air, in the ocean, inside the human being, EVERYWHERE.
 It is a known fact that there are over 1,000,000,000,000 (a trillion) species of bacteria present here on earth.
 Bacteria can be classified into different kinds, all from the friendly to the deadly.
 One most “fun” fact about a bacterium cell is that it can multiply into more than a million bacteria cells- this is what I call having each other’s “bac” if you ask me.

 Since bacteria are found almost everywhere, they can also be found in places and on things we least expect.
-For instance one of the most ignored places where you’re likely to find 2 times the total number of bacteria is your kitchen.
+For instance one of the most ignored places where you’re likely to find 2 times the total number of bacteria in your kitchen.
 Likewise, one of the most infiltrated appliances where you’re likely to find more bacteria than any other appliance is your refrigerator water dispenser.

 Simply put, a refrigerator water dispenser is a combination of a refrigerator and a water dispenser ( perfect!).
 This appliance is one of the numerous must-have appliances in a home.
 At least 5 out of every ten homes in the USA have refrigerator water dispensers.
-Apart from the fact that it is fancy and makes the home( kitchen) look good, it also a good source of pure and filtered water, It readily serves clean and chilled water whenever needed.
-It is however, a place where some harmful bacteria call “home”.
+Apart from the fact that it is fancy and makes the home( kitchen) look good, it is also a good source of pure and filtered water, It readily serves clean and chilled water whenever needed.
+It is, however, a place where some harmful bacteria call “home”.
 Unfortunately, only 1 out of every 5 is aware of the plausibly dangerous bacteria harbored by this machine.
-According to the National Sanitation Foundation (NSF) germ study, one the most contaminated surface in a home is the refrigerator water dispenser.
+According to the National Sanitation Foundation (NSF) germ study, one of the most contaminated surfaces in a home is the refrigerator water dispenser.
 Which bacteria can’t be seen with the eye.

 Why Bacteria Can Be Found In A Refrigerator Water Dispenser